DMOoF25-TEAM11/ArlaNatureConnect/docs/UseCase002-AdministrateFarmsAndUsers/UC002-DomainModel.md

         roleName
     }

-    note for Person "Represents a user personal entity with personal details and active status." note for Role "Defines a role that can be assigned to users for access control." note for Farmer "Extends User with additional attributes specific to farmers."
+    note for Person "Represents a Person personal entity with personal details and active status." note for Role "Defines a role that can be assigned to Persons for access control." note for Farmer "Extends Person with additional attributes specific to farmers."

-    User "1" -- "*" Role : has >
+    Person "1" -- "*" Role : has >
-    Farmer "0..1" -- "1" User : has >
+    Farmer "0..1" -- "1" Person : has >
     ```